eigengo/quality/java/java.md

  	 */
  	public Foo(String name, int meaningOfLife) {
  		if (name == null) throw new IllegalArgumentException("The argument 'name' must not be null.");
- 		if (meaningOfLife < 0) throw new IllegalArgumentException("The argument 'meaningOfLife' must not be positive.");
+ 		if (meaningOfLife < 0) throw new IllegalArgumentException("The argument 'meaningOfLife' must not be negative.");

  		this.name = name;
  		this.meaningOfLife = meaningOfLife;